hayes28/atlas-web_dart/README.md

     - Establish relationships between classes to promote code reuse.
     - Combine object properties and behaviors from multiple classes.
     - Handle potential null values and type safety in an inheritance context.

+## 0x03-asynchronous
+**Description**

+This project delves into the fundamentals of asynchronous programming within the Dart language.
+You will develop skills in handling delayed operations, fetching data from simulated and external sources, and ensuring code robustness through effective error handling.

+**Objectives**

+- **Understanding Futures:** Grasp the concept of futures as placeholders for results that will be available in the future.
+- **Async/Await Syntax:** Master the use of async and await keywords to streamline asynchronous code and improve readability.
+- **Error Handling:** Learn how to employ try-catch blocks to gracefully handle exceptions that may arise during asynchronous operations.
+- **Data Fetching:** Practice techniques for simulating API calls and work with a real-world API to retrieve data asynchronously.
+- **Code Organization:** Structure asynchronous code in a logical and maintainable manner.

+### Task-Specific Objectives

+- **Users Count:** Introduce basic asynchronous programming concepts using futures.
+- **Get User ID/Get User:** Practice working with futures, JSON data, and error handling.
+- **Greet User:** Integrate multiple asynchronous operations, conditional logic, and robust error handling.
+- **Calcul Total:** Build proficiency in coordinating complex asynchronous processes, handling potential exceptions, and working with simulated data.
+- **Rick and Morty Characters:** Apply asynchronous fetching skills with an external API and practice using an established Dart package (http).